Could Former Falcons RB Todd Gurley Return To Rams?

 Keep in mind that the Rams are also still on the hook for $8.4 million of the money owed from his mega-deal.
 Would they want to pay an extra salary on that to have him back on the roster if he's nothing more than a backup?

 "My body feels good.
-I came out healthy from last season," Peterson told Aaron Wilson of SportsTalk 790 in Houston, Texas.
+I came out healthy from last season," Peterson told Aaron Wilson of SportsTalk 790 in Houston.
 "My body feels strong.
 I still feel young.
 I still feel good.
 I'm ready to play ball."

 Crazier things have happened, and Gurley will be only 27 in August.
-Maybe it's enough for a second look.
+It seems unlikely.
+But maybe it's enough for a second look.

 CONTINUE READING: ESPN Down on Falcons Future